KTH/devops-course/contributions/executable-tutorial/myechui/README.md

 ## Description

-[Slack](https://slack.com/) is a popular communication platform that used in the industry.
+Slack (https://slack.com/) is a popular communication platform that widely used in the industry.
+Like many other platforms, Slack supports the use of bot to perform different actions and tasks, such as sending a message in a channel whenever an event occurs.

-In this tutorial, I would like to show:
+In this tutorial, I would like to show how to write and deploy a Slack bot that can
- - How the bot can make a notification in Slack whenever there is a commit/pull request/branch merge.
+- Reply to a [@mention](https://slack.com/help/articles/205240127-Use-mentions-in-Slack#mention-someone) message
- - How to use the bot the query the usage of some services, example, the usage count of a AWS service.
+- Make a HTTP request to query the usage of some services, for example, querying the number of issues of a repository on GitHub
+- Send a message in a channel whenever there is a merge/pull request made in GitHub